 If more positive business decisions are being made before lunch, then you should be dialing for dollars during that window of time.

-Yes, there’s a rebound in the afternoon after lunch, but you don’t know when the person you’re calling goes to or returns for lunch — or if they were busy and skipped their midday meal the day you call.
+While there’s also a rebound in the afternoon after lunch, you don’t know when the person you’re calling goes to or returns for lunch — or if they were busy and skipped their midday meal the day you call.

 The research shows though, that calling in the morning to request a donation would clearly be your best bet.